Chemicals and Waste Management

 Financed through a Global Environment Facility (GEF) the project (implemented in a partnership with UNITAR, and EPA Ghana) is building the capacity to eliminate the use of PCBs in environmentally sound manner.

-By clicking the link you can watch a video about results of the project in China to promote the use of alternatives to Persistent Organic Pollutants in agriculture.
+Watch a video about results of the project in China to promote the use of alternatives to Persistent Organic Pollutants in agriculture.

 In a piece for the new edition of Planet B Magazine, Senior Technical Advisor at the UNDP Montreal Protocol and Chemicals Unit, Klaus Tyrkko, explains how integrating sound management of chemicals into national planning is key to achieving an inclusive and sustainable future.
 Click here to read the piece and to access the full edition.